RitaMwas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the last 10 lines of a file
 Display the first 10 lines of a file
 Display content of a certain line of a file
+Write a shell script that creates a file and contains given contents